 Despite the number of victims, only 16,000 of them per year (approximately) receive money from homeowners insurance companies and renters insurance companies.
 The medical bills for about 90% of the other 734,000 victims are paid by Medicare and Medicaid programs, and private health insurance.
-Although insurers pay over $350 million to victims, the nationwide, average insurance payment for a dog bite case is only $29,752.
-The payouts have increased by 55.3 percent in the past decade.
+The nationwide average insurance payment for a dog bite case fluctuates between $32,000 and $37,000.

 For details and more information, see: